Skip to Content

 Earth–Saturn Mirror Symmetry

-Earth and Saturn form the model’s most tightly coupled pair — mirror partners that are exceptions in complementary ways:
+Earth and Saturn form the model’s most tightly coupled pair — both share the Fibonacci divisor d = 3, but sit in opposite balance groups:

 Together, the Earth–Saturn pair (d = 3) carries 74% of the total inclination oscillation energy.
 Adding Jupiter gives the E–J–S resonance triad at 89%.
 Earth alone carries 18.2% — disproportionately large for the solar system’s 5th-most-massive planet.
 Its d = 3 beats Jupiter’s d = 5 in the 1/d² scaling: the Fibonacci divisor matters more than mass.